 PRC understands the importance of patient privacy.
 We strive to ensure that your information is dealt with in accordance with the Privacy Act 1988 (Cth) and the Australian Privacy Principles (APPs).
+If PRC is a contracted provider of diagnostic imaging services to a WA government department or agency, we will comply with the relevant privacy provisions in the Privacy and Responsible Information Sharing Act 2024 (WA).

 This privacy policy applies to all entities in the PRC business.
 The PRC business comprises the Perth Radiological Clinic partnership, as well as other entities that provide facilities and services for the partnership.
 The main service company is PerthRadClinic Limited ACN 099 943 594.